dougbutner/gold/README.md

 Icons made by [Freepik](https://www.freepik.com/) from [flaticon](https://www.flaticon.com/)
 Markets + DeFi on [Alcor](https://alcor.exchange) made by [Avral](https://avral.pro/)

+# Donate 🌱

+Donations to [gaialovefund](https://wax.bloks.io/account/gaialovefund) are appreciated in any token.

+We'll let received donations and proceeds from GOLD sales sit (and stake) until a date where we announce the formal donation.
+All actions with these funds will be announced to the public ahead of time.

 # 💰🤑 DeFi (Instant Liquidity) 🟡 [WAX/GOLD SWAP](https://wax.alcor.exchange/swap?input=WAX-eosio.token&output=GOLD-goldgoldgold)

 # 🚀📈 Market Trading (No Fees) 🟡 [WAX/GOLD MARKET](https://wax.alcor.exchange/trade/gold-goldgoldgold_wax-eosio.token)